chamilad/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/4_failure_injection_ec2.md

     ![NavToTargetGroupAndScalingGroup](/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Images/NavToTargetGroupAndScalingGroup.png)

-1. Navigate to the FIS console at <http://console.aws.amazon.com/fis> and click **Experiment templates** in the left pane.
+1. Navigate to the AWS FIS console at <http://console.aws.amazon.com/fis> and click **Experiment templates** in the left pane.

 1. Click on **Create expermient template** to define the type of failure you want to inject.